shnewto/lilac/README.md

 The `create_config` symbol is really where the scope narrows to a particular use case.
 It takes a `Yaml.value` (returned by `read_config`) and creates a couple data structures.

-There's an example YAML file in this repo's [test/res/ directory](https://github.com/shnewto/lilac/tree/main/test/res), but the shape of YAML required is this:
+There's an example YAML file in this repo's [test/res/](https://github.com/shnewto/lilac/tree/main/test/res) directory, but the shape of YAML the meat of the lib is looking for is this:

 ```
 lilac-params: